How To Tell Your Ex You Still Love Him After He’s Moved On

 Before you go ahead with it, you should take some time to consider whether this is what you truly want.
 What do you hope the outcome will be if you tell your ex that you still love him?
 Now that your ex is happy and moving on with his new girlfriend, how do you think that he will react to hearing that you still love him?

 What it really comes down to is, are you okay with breaking up a relationship?
 You also need to be prepared by knowing that the outcome might not be what you hope for.
+Something else to ask yourself before telling your ex about your unwavering love is, "Why do I still love him?"
+The answer(s) to this question may give you more insight into whether it is a good idea to tell him you still love him.

-Another way that you could relay this message is through a heartfelt letter telling your ex about your feelings, but of course that letter could be found and read by someone else.
+Another way that you could relay this message is through a heartfelt letter telling your ex about your feelings, but of course, that letter could be found and read by someone else.
 Just be aware that both scenarios could lead to drama with him, his new girlfriend, or both.

 Where Can I Go to Gain Some Clarity?